-The CAS mark, as used by authorized persons, certifies that the professional has met the credentialing qualifications.
-The CAS mark represents and includes education, career review and continuing education which enhances the individual’s qualifications, advanced knowledge and practice.
+The CAS credential, as used by authorized persons, certifies that the professional has met the credentialing qualifications.
+The CAS credential represents and includes education, career review and continuing education which enhances the individual’s qualifications, advanced knowledge and practice.

 Credentialing shall be effective upon the date issued and shall expire at the end of 24 months from the

 date of issuance.
 Re-certification requires 14 contact hours of continuing education or professional

 development hours from any industry wide approved provider that directly relates to one of the nine